BarbaraWachira/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that writes hello world
+script that prints hello world